-You’ve reached the Global Research Alliance website of the Netherlands
+You’ve reached the Global Research Alliance Netherlands page

 The role of Government

 The contribution of the Netherlands to the Global Research Alliance on Agricultural Greenhouse Gases (GRA) is embedded in the policy program for global food security of the Netherlands.
 The Dutch contribution to the GRA is coordinated by the Ministry of Economic Affairs which links these contributions to other actions concerning food security, sustainability and climate change.
 The Dutch government acknowledges the need to respond to increasing food demand by increasing production in a sustainable manner.
 Part of the sustainability challenge includes reducing greenhouse gas emissions and designing production systems that can adapt to climate change.

 It is generally expected that the demand for food and for animal products in particular will continue to increase in the coming decades.
 Consequently, there is a high risk of elevated greenhouse gas emissions from the growing production of livestock.
 The Dutch government strongly supports all efforts to mitigate greenhouse gas emissions in livestock systems.
 Sustainable livestock production is also recognized by the Food and Agriculture Organisation of the United Nations and several other stakeholders.
 The Dutch Ministry aims to link policy and mainstream mitigation and adaptation activities, as the GRA seeks to develop collaboration with companies and policies in member countries.